Indiana University

 3. On the Welcome screen, click Next, and then Validate.

-4. At the next screen that appears, read and accept the license agreement, and then click Next.
+4. On the screen that appears, read and accept the license agreement, and click Next.

-5. At the Help Protect Windows screen, read the descriptions, and then choose the option you want.
-If you are unsure which option to choose, choose the recommended settings.
+5. On the Help Protect Windows screen, read the descriptions, and choose the option you want.
+If you are unsure which option to choose, select the recommended settings.
 Click Next.

 7. Click Install.